Charm-ghao/WaterIndex/README.md

 ---------------------------
 You can try the code: ROC_GEE_code.js
 Note: For different study areas, only the geographic location, image retrieval range, and sample point information need to be updated.
-1. Geographic location of the study area: Refer to the "01 Study Area" file.
+1. Geographic location of the study area: Refer to the "01 Study area.js" file.
 2. Image retrieval range: Refer to the supplementary information in the manuscript (Table S2).
 3. Sample point information: Refer to the "02 Samples" file.